Mattb709/HTTP-Smuggler/README.md

 - Handles both command output and file uploads
 - Stores received data with timestamps
 - Includes basic security measures
+- The server can deliver the client agent for easy deployment.
+For example using `curl http://server-ip/client.py`

 ## Installation